 Additionally, we are seeking interns for the Justice, Training & Integrity (JTI) Unit.
 The JTI Intern will research complex legal issues, draft trial and appellate briefs, and respond to petitions for writ of habeas corpus.
 The JTI Intern applicant should possess strong legal research and writing skills, along with Moot Court and/or law journal experience.
 Please specifically request to be considered for this position.

-This is a 10 week program beginning in late May 2026.
-Compensation will be at a rate of $30.24/hour.
+This is a 10 week program beginning in late May 2027.
+Compensation will be at a rate of $31.10/hour.

-The Sacramento County District Attorney’s Office is accepting applications for its 2026 paid summer intern program.
-Interns will work with deputy district attorneys doing legal research, assisting in court, and handling assignments in the misdemeanor arraignment court.
-Specifically, interns in this program will be given the responsibility of preparing misdemeanor cases, presenting offers in court, negotiating plea bargains, taking the pleas on the record and sentencing defendants.
-Summer Interns would also be given the opportunity to appear and present evidence in preliminary hearings, motions to suppress, motions for discovery and violations of probation.
+The Sacramento County District Attorney’s Office is accepting applications for its paid summer intern program for 2027.
+Interns will work with deputy district attorneys on legal research, court assistance, and misdemeanor arraignment tasks.
+They will prepare misdemeanor cases, negotiate plea deals, record pleas, and oversee sentencing.
+Interns may also present evidence in court during preliminary hearings, motions to suppress, discovery motions, and probation violation hearings.

 Additionally, we are seeking interns for the Justice, Training & Integrity (JTI) Unit.
 The JTI Intern will research complex legal issues, draft trial and appellate briefs, and respond to petitions for writ of habeas corpus.
 The JTI Intern applicant should possess strong legal research and writing skills, along with Moot Court and/or law journal experience.
 Please specifically request to be considered for this position.

-This is a 10 week program beginning in late May 2026.
-Compensation will be at a rate of $30.24/hour.
+This is a 10 week program beginning in late May 2027.
+Compensation will be at a rate of $31.10/hour.

 Qualifications: